 Decide to cook or not to cook.

 Other campers compromise their wilderness adventure long enough to eat at a restaurant.
-No muss, no fuss and you may be able to chat with some locals about nearby attractions, history and other local points of interest.

 Figure out how to pack your gear.